jsha129/KBB_Cars/README.md

 Rest should work fine.
 See [KBB_cars.log](/KBB_cars.log) for the log when I ran the script.

 ## 2. Data wrangling
+Functions for data wrangling can be found in [presets.R](/presets.R).
+Valuable information/fields were extracted using a combination of `rvest`, `purrr` packages, regular expression and converting string to JSON object.

 The final data looks as follow:
 ![](/DF_structure.png)